 We are living in days when things can change in the blink of an eye.
 The world is going through extreme changes never seen before, many are mother nature changes, and some other human-made.
 There are severe storms, earthquakes, volcanoes erupting, and many other dangerously nature activities.
-Then you have political issues that can start a civil unrest, religious persecutions, and hunger.
+Then you have political issues that can start civil unrest, religious persecutions, and hunger.
 Not to forget all kinds of viruses and plagues in some parts of the world and many more human-made issues that will take half of this page to mention all of them.
 As preppers, we have been learning different skills and getting our survival equipment and tactical gear ready.
-But what is going to happen when the moment to use our skills in a real crisis comes.
+But what is going to happen when the moment to use our expertise in a real crisis comes.
 Do you know how you will react to the real treat when the SHTF?
 The solution: practice to overcome difficulties.

 So You Had Learn But Have You Practice?

 Many preppers are ready to their teeth for whatever comes ahead in their future.
-But in reality, many of them have never set up a training drill to practice their survival skills and to overcome difficulties that may present during a real crisis.
+But in reality, many of them have never set up a training drill to practice their survival skills and overcome difficulties that may arise during a real crisis.
 Some preppers never received any survival skill training.
 They have never been in the military or never been in their high school jrROTC program, not even a Boyscout.

 These same preppers may have spent a lot of money already on their gears, and maybe they also have some textbook knowledge about survival.
 Hey, maybe they watched a lot of YouTube videos.
 So what benefit can they get from knowing all the theory, but they lack actual practice or hands-on training.

 A good example would be having a good trauma kit in the bug-out bags but having no clues on how to apply a tourniquet, or how to dress up a deep wound and stop the bleeding.
 In the real day, that trauma kit in the hands of someone who has not practiced the theory skill is most likely useless.